 Every child is unique and we recognise that each individual will reach their maximum potential in different ways.
 We ensure that every Middle School learner is known and supported.

 ABA Oman International School

-is the only IB World Continuum School in Oman
+is the only INTERNATIONAL IB World Continuum School in Oman

-ABA is the first and only school in Muscat to offer three levels of the International Baccalaureate program - the IB Primary Years (PYP), the IB Middle Years Programme (MYP) and the Diploma Programmes (DP) - the gold standard in University preparation.
+ABA is the leading international school in Muscat to offer three levels of the International Baccalaureate program - the IB Primary Years (PYP), the IB Middle Years Programme (MYP) and the Diploma Programmes (DP) - the gold standard in University preparation.

 Since 2004, ABA had been officially authorized to offer the IB Middle Years Programme (MYP).
 The MYP teaches our students to think critically and ask fundamental questions.
 The learning environment challenges them to strive for their personal best and develop a zest for learning.

 Our MYP graduates leave the program as confident, capable learners who relish the process of discovery, thrive in interdisciplinary studies, and show commitment to improving our global classroom.

 At ABA, the MYP is both an approach to learning as well as a rigorous academic programme.
 Developed specifically for Grades 6 to 10, the MYP does more than teach facts, figures, and formulas; it shows students how their interests and inquiries shape the process of their learning and how what they learn explains the world around them, the world they are eager to understand and eager to enjoy.